-6 More details are available in AXA IM's Ecosystem Protection and Deforestation Policy or expansion plan, down from expansion no larger than 300 megawatts (MW) previously for coal power generation.
-The policy continues to exclude power generation companies with more than 10 gigawatts (GW) of installed coal-based power production, mining companies with at least 20 million tonnes of coal production, and coal industry partners developing significant new coal assets.
-This rules out investments in most new coal-related projects around the world.
+In 2020, AXA IM strengthened its coal policy to exclude companies with coal power expansion plans of more than 300 megawatts (MW), down from 3000MW previously, while a new exclusion was introduced for power generation companies with more than 10 gigawatts (GW) of installed coal-based power production.
+The updated policy also excludes mining companies with at least 20 million tonnes of coal production, companies developing new coal mines and coal industry partners developing significant new coal assets.
+This rules out investments in most new coal projects around the world.
 AXA IM also committed to exit from all coal investments in countries that are part of the Organisation for Economic Co-operation and Development (OECD) by the end of this decade, and in the rest of the world by 2040.